 With the generous help of State Representative Frank McDaniel.
-The Duff/McDaniel Black Box Theatre is an alternate performance space that will serve the theatre with a variety of ways.
+The Duff/McDaniel Black Box Theatre is an alternate performance space that will serve the theatre in a variety of ways.

 In professional and university theatre programs the black box is considered by many to be a place where more "pure" theatre can be explored, with the most human and least technical elements being in focus.

 In 1998 the WBS created “A Little Moore Theatre”, then our version of a Black Box theatre.
 It was used for children's theatre classes, smaller productions, additional rehearsal space, and even as expanded dressing rooms.
 In 2004, “A Little Moore Theatre” was temporarily displaced due to the main stage renovation with the commitment from the Board of Directors to reinstate the smaller alternate space in a later phase of our renovation.